 It is always tempting to switch on the television to watch a live event or replay of a game.
-Children watching their cartoon on programs will also distract you.
+Children watching their cartoons on programs will also distract you.

 Music playing in the background might not be your ideal environment to work.
-Set up the office away from any distraction.
+Set up the office away from any distractions.

 It might sound strange to talk about distractions at home yet there is a family or roommate is sharing the place.

 Consider their needs and where they will be as you work.
 Keep away from the entertainment room or the sitting room to avoid conflicts.